2017: Harder. Better. Faster. Stronger.

 2017 has been a hardening year for me.

 Realizing the person you've partnered with to get through life was better off with someone else.
 Andrea and I's path was diverging.
 Separation finally needed to happen.
-There's no guide on how a separation should work but I think Andrea and I did the best we could for our particular situation.
+There's no guide on how a divorce should work, but I think Andrea and I did the best we could for our particular situation.
 A lot of learning is happening.
 We might be learning more about relationships apart than we ever did together.
-Divorce is inevitable but Andrea and I are still a team for Ainsley and George.
-She's just not a co-captain of Team Peters anymore; She's a Co-Parent.
+Divorce is inevitable, but Andrea and I are still a team for Ainsley and George.
+She's not a co-captain of Team Peters anymore; She's a Co-Parent.
 We will do our best to share in Ainsley and George's lives with a 50/50 amount of time but with 100% effort from both of us.
-They are our greatest responsibility.
+They are our most significant responsibility.

 Work.
 1907 has been the most challenging "job" I've ever had.
-This is a good kind of challenge.
+This is the right kind of challenge.
 So much potential; the most potential for me personally, but I'll have to work harder than ever.
 This 1st year is a hardening year.
 You can't get Better, Faster, or Stronger without being hardened first.
-It's very similar to ultra distance gravel cycling for me.
-To go the distance you have to increase the load of pain your body can endure.
+It's very similar to ultra-distance gravel cycling for me.
+To go the distance, you have to increase the load of pain your body can endure.

-I have been on a fast track of education about how agriculture and the meat business really works.
-It's not textbooks; it's on-the-job learning and that's how I learn best.
-If I see it in detail then I can understand it.
+I have been on a fast track of education about how agriculture and the meat business works.
+It's not textbooks; it's on-the-job learning, and that's how I learn best.
+If I see it in detail, then I can understand it.
 I feel I've become a better learner and listener this year.

 I rode my bike faster at DK, so that counts.
-This year has not gone by fast enough.
-However, at 1907 I had to help make things faster and more efficient.
-I've found that I enjoy adopting and initiating systems and tech to make the business more efficient and effective.
-I'm making some decisions faster because they require urgency but learning to slow some decisions down and adding time to learn and understand.
-If you are ill-informed then you will make mistakes.
+In my work, I've found that I enjoy adopting and integrating systems to make the business more efficient and effective.
+I'm making some decisions faster because they require urgency but learning to slow some decisions down to take time to learn and understand.
+If you are ill-informed, then you will make mistakes.